isaac-sim/IsaacLab/docs/source/setup/faq.rst

 that aims to unite complex 3D workflows.
 Isaac Sim leverages the latest advances in graphics and physics simulation to provide a high-fidelity simulation environment for robotics.
 It supports ROS/ROS2, various sensor simulation, tools for domain randomization and synthetic data creation.
+Tiled rendering support in Isaac Sim allows for vectorized rendering across environments, along with support for running in the cloud using `Isaac Automator`_.
 Overall, it is a powerful tool for roboticists and is a huge step forward in the field of robotics simulation.